aldellar/Workout-Logger/README.md

 ### Dependencies

 - **React Native**: A framework for building native apps using React.
+  - Only required for building locally
 - **Node.js**: A JavaScript runtime required to run the app.
+  - Only required for building locally
 - **Expo Go**: An app for previewing React Native applications on your device.

 ### Setup Instructions for downloading build artifact